Creating Custom Pandoc Readers in Lua

 (install via npm install -g readability-cli

-to clean out parts of HTML input that have to do with navigation,
+out parts of HTML input that have to do with navigation, leaving

 -- Custom reader that extracts the content from HTML documents,